theimowski/SuaveMusicStoreTutorial/view_amends.md

 That's all for now.
 Hope you liked the tutorial.
-If you have any questions or comments please feel free to post an issue on GitHub in [this repository](https://github.com/theimowski/SuaveMusicStore).
+If you have any questions or comments please feel free to post an issue on GitHub.
-That's also the place where the most current code for the application can be looked up.
+The code for the application can be found [here](https://github.com/theimowski/SuaveMusicStore), and the contents of this book are available [here](https://github.com/theimowski/SuaveMusicStoreTutorial).

 Take care!